Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Over/under insights

-- Buffalo has combined with its opponents to put up more than 54 points in three of six games this season.
+- Buffalo and its opponents have combined to put up more than 53.5 points in three of six games this season.

-- Tennessee's games have gone over 54 points in two opportunities this season.
+- Tennessee has combined with its opponents to score more than 53.5 points in two games this season.

-- Monday's total is 6.8 points lower than the two team's combined 60.8 points per game average.

-- The 38.8 combined points per game that these two squads have allowed this season are 15.2 fewer than the 54 over/under in this contest.
+- The two teams combine to average 60.8 points per game, 7.3 more than the over/under in this contest.

-- The Bills and their opponents score an average of 49.0 points per game, 5.0 fewer than Monday's total.

-- The 54 total in this game is 4.4 points above the 49.6 average total in Titans games this season.
+- The 53.5 over/under in this game is 3.9 points higher than the 49.6 average total in Titans games this season.

 Bills stats and trends